top1944/duckuments/docs/atoms_85_fall2017_projects/27_anti_instagram/20-intermediate-design-document-template.md

 *Material needed:*
 1. Screen with computer attached.
-2. Visualisation of the kMeans algorithm
+2. Visualization of the kMeans algorithm

 By turns we want to show on the same screen the video output of the general demo described above.
 It should take a few minutes maximum for setup and running the demos.

 ### Plan for formal performance evaluation